Remote

 Drawing Expectations

-Detailed, well-considered building regulations drawings are essential to demonstrate compliance with heritage-led design, especially when developing house extension designs or utilizing online architectural plans.
+Detailed, well-considered building regulations drawings are essential to demonstrate compliance with heritage-led design, especially when developing house extension plans or utilizing online architectural design resources under permitted development guidelines.

 Why Extension Type Dictates Drawing Strategy